elw55555/individualgit/tech.md

 i = 3.
 5 will move to the beginning and all other elements from 11 to 13 will move one position ahead of their current position.
 5, 11, 12, 13, 6
 i = 4.
 6 will move to position after 5, and elements from 11 to 13 will move one position ahead of their current position.
 5, 6, 11, 12, 13

+It has an average complexity of n^2, with an best possible complexity of n.

 **Merge Sort is a Divide and Conquer algorithm.
 It divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
 The merge() function is used for merging two halves.
 The merge(arr, l, m, r) is a key process that assumes that arr[l..m] and arr[m+1..r] are sorted and merges the two sorted sub-arrays into one.
-See the following C implementation for details.
+See the following C implementation for details.**

 In the case of linked lists, the case is different mainly due to the difference in memory allocation of arrays and linked lists.
 Unlike arrays, linked list nodes may not be adjacent in memory.
 Unlike an array, in the linked list, we can insert items in the middle in O(1) extra space and O(1) time.
 Therefore, the merge operation of merge sort can be implemented without extra space for linked lists.
 In arrays, we can do random access as elements are contiguous in memory.
 Let us say we have an integer (4-byte) array A and let the address of A[0] be x then to access A[i], we can directly access the memory at (x + i*4).
 Unlike arrays, we can not do random access in the linked list.
 Quick Sort requires a lot of this kind of access.
 In a linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have a continuous block of memory.
 Therefore, the overhead increases for quicksort.
 Merge sort accesses data sequentially and the need of random access is low.

+It has a complexity of nlog(n), always.

 ## TT4